cyanide0081/rffmpeg/README.md

 **1.** Installing *FFmpeg*

-In order to use this tool you will first need to install FFmpeg, either by getting it from your systems's package manager (examples shown below), or by downloading the binaries from a [stable release](https://ffmpeg.org/download.html), extracting them and adding the `bin` folder to your `PATH`
+In order to use this tool you will first need to install FFmpeg, either by getting it from your system's package manager (usually a package just called 'ffmpeg'), or by downloading the binaries from a [stable release](https://ffmpeg.org/download.html), extracting them and adding the `bin` folder to your `PATH`

-### **Windows (10+)**

-If you're using Windows 10.1709 or newer, you can install it with *WinGet* by running:

-    winget install ffmpeg

-### **Linux (Debian/Ubuntu-based)**

-On Linux you can probably install it just by using your local package manager.
-Here's the command for Debian/Ubuntu-based distros:

-    sudo apt install ffmpeg

 You can then check if your installation succeeded by running the version command below and seeing if it produces any output: